Hatia railway station

 Hatia railway station, station code HTE, is the railway station serving the capital city of Ranchi in the Ranchi district in the Indian state of Jharkhand.
-Hatia Station belongs to the Ranchi division of the South Eastern Railway Zone of the Indian Railways.
+Hatia Station belongs to the Ranchi division of the South Eastern Railway Zone of the Indian railways.
 Hatia railway station is connected to most of the major cities in India by the railway network.
 It is situated on Ranchi–Rourkela railway section.

 Ranchi has trains running frequently to Delhi and Kolkata.
 The city is a major railway hub and has four major railway stations: Ranchi Junction, Hatia station, Tatisilwai and Namkom.
 Many important trains start from Ranchi Junction as well.

+Hatia station plays as a major transportation hub for both passengers and goods, connecting Hatia with the rest of India.
+The total number of trains that pass through Hatia HTE is 18.

 Facilities

 The major facilities available are waiting rooms, retiring room, computerised reservation facility, reservation counter, vehicle parking, etc. The vehicles are allowed to enter the station premises.
 There are refreshment rooms vegetarian and non vegetarian, tea stall, book stall, post and telegraphic office.
 Security personnel from the Government Railway police (G.R.P) and Railway Protection Force (RPF) are present for security.
 The Railway medical unit providing health facilities is located near Hatia Station.
 Hatia Station is located close to the bus terminal and domestic airport providing transport to important destinations of Jharkhand.